Are Biopics like Gunjan Saxena Misrepresenting Facts for Entertainment?

 ‘We never faced any humiliating physical strength demonstrations as shown in the movie.
 We were never ill-treated or humiliated by our fellow officers.
 As shown in the movie, there were no separate toilet facilities and changing rooms for ladies in the unit.
 After initial difficulties, we shared the limited resources with our fellow officers and they always accommodated and helped us whenever it was needed.‘

-Just imagine how beautiful and empowering it would be to depict men in the film like they actually were- supportive and empathetic and not sexist and rude.
-Not only would it provide a new perspective, but it would also inspire and encourage other men to be the same and assure women that such places are a healthy environment to work at.
+Just imagine how beautiful and empowering it would be to depict men in the film like they were supportive and empathetic and not sexist and rude.
+Not only would it provide a new perspective, but it would also inspire and encourage other men to be the same and assure women that such places are a healthy environment to work in.

 Namrita Chandi, a fellow batchmate of Gunjan Saxena writes in her letter –